For me, the human face is the most important subject of the cinema.

 “As for downtime, we advise our patients who are considering these processes to give themselves two or three weeks of recovery time, just in case a bruise results.
 It is critical to find a skilled injector for these dermal filler processes and we are fortunate to have four, very skilled injectors in our offices.

 “Every face is different and each individual has slightly different volume loss.
 For these reasons, proper injection combines both art and science.

 “Our objective is to turn back the hands of time, just a little,” DeNeui smiled.
 “We’re not trying to make our patients look dramatically different.
 If someone is 50, they are not going to look like a 20-year old.
 However, with these treatments, they can have the appearance of someone who is 35 or 40.
 It’s a pleasant change and women and more and more men seem to love it!”

 Are you a candidate for non-surgical dermal fillers?
-Complete this brief questionnaire and make a no-obligation appointment to speak with Terri DeNeui and her team at Hormonal Health, Wellness & Aesthetic Centers (future Evexias Medical Centers).
+Complete this brief questionnaire and make a no-obligation appointment to speak with Terri DeNeui and her team at EVEXIAS Medical Centers.